Let’s work together to make sure your Deaf and Hard of Hearing children continue to grow and succeed in ASL throughout their school years.

 To make sure this specialized support reaches the children who need it most, the program is for families who meet the following criteria:

-- Your child is between 4 to 8 years old (school-aged)
+• Your child is between 4 and 8 years old (school-aged)

-- Your child does not currently have access to ASL supports at school
+• Your child doesn’t have ASL support at school

-If your family meets these criteria and is ready to join an active, collaborative program, we encourage you to reach out.
-Your participation is key to your child’s success, and we’ll support you every step of the way!
+If your child meets these criteria and your family is ready to join an active, hands-on program, we would love to hear from you.
+Your participation is important for your child’s growth and success, and we will be with you every step of the way.

 Together, we can make sure your child is ready for school and thrives in every setting, with the language, confidence, and support they deserve.